 The Supplemental Pension Fund contains assets held in trust for the payment of pension benefits to certain retired employees of the Authority.
 Provisions of the plan are delineated in the agreement between RTA and the Amalgamated Transit Union (ATU).
 As a result of low levels of investment income earned over the last few years and increasing expenditures, the fund has required transfers from the General Fund to keep the recommended balance.
-A 2004 transfer of \$150,000 and a second transfer of \$100,000 from the General Fund was done in 2005 to meet expected obligations.
-A transfer of \$106,000 was needed for 2006 and then held at \$100,000 for both 2007 and 2008.
-In 2009, 2010, and 2011, \$100,000 transfers are needed each year to ensure that the Fund remains at the recommended level to meet all obligations.
+A transfer of \$100,000 from the General Fund was done in 2005 to meet expected obligations, and then a transfer of \$106,000 was needed for 2006.
+The transfers were held at \$100,000 for years 2007 through 2009.
+In 2010, 2011 and 2012, \$100,000 transfers are needed each year to ensure that the Fund remains at the recommended level to meet all obligations.